 Talking to Strangers by Malcolm Gladwell

 “Malcolm Gladwell, host of the podcast Revisionist History and author of the #1 New York Times bestseller Outliers, offers a powerful examination of our interactions with strangers -- and why they often go wrong.” - Goodreads.
 4.4/5 Stars

 The Hard Thing About Hard Things: Building a Business When There Are No Easy Answers by Ben Horowitz

 “A lot of people talk about how great it is to start a business, but only Ben Horowitz is brutally honest about how hard it is to run one.
 In The Hard Thing About Hard Things, Ben Horowitz, cofounder of Andreessen Horowitz and one of Silicon Valley's most respected and experienced entrepreneurs, draws on his own story of founding, running, selling, buying, managing, and investing in technology companies to offer essential advice and practical wisdom for navigating the toughest problems business schools don't cover.” - Goodreads.
 4.2/5 Stars.

 The popularity of podcasts has grown substantially over the last few years.
 Discover some of our favourites below to help you build business acumen.

 A weekly podcast by the team at the Harvard Business Review, featuring the top leaders and thinkers in business and management.

 TED Business (link)

-Showcasing some of the best business related TED talks, the host, Modupe Akinola, discusses how to apply the top tips from the TED talks to you own life.
+Showcasing some of the best business-related TED talks, the host, Modupe Akinola, discusses how to apply the top tips from the TED talks to your own life.

 With a range of top guests such as Mark Cuban and Seth Godin, the EntreLeadership podcast features discussions and tips on leadership and business.